JensJoschi/variability_timing/methods.md

 Our analysis is based on 175 populations from 28 studies, which covers 24 species from 16 genera and 8 orders.
 To obtain estimates of mean winter onset and its predictability for the study site locations, we averaged the estimates from the 5 closest stations within a 5° radius (weighted by 1/euclidian distance).
 When the coordinates were not directly provided in the study, we used the coordinates of the quoted town or area.
 Town and area coordinates were made available by the WikiProject Geographical coordinates (https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Geographical_coordinates) and the Geohack tool (https://www.mediawiki.org/wiki/GeoHack).

 We then correlated mean timing and variance components with the climate variables:

-1) mean diapause timing was correlated with an interaction of mean winter onset and day length predictability
+2) mean diapause timing was correlated with an interaction of mean winter onset and day length predictability
-2) Between-treatments variance was correlated with day length predictability
+3) Between-treatments variance was correlated with day length predictability
-3) Within-treatment variance was correlated with an interaction of day length and temperature predictabilities
+4) Within-treatment variance was correlated with an interaction of day length and temperature predictabilities

 In addition we correlated critical day length with latitude to allow a comparison with earlier studies.
 We used binomial mixed-effects models with a random structure of “study” nested in “genus” nested in “order” (“species” explained zero variance) for all models, and sample size-based weighing as described in section 3.6.

-We then repeated all analyses based only individually on the two most prevalent orders of our datasets (lepidoptera, diptera).

-For all analyses we report 1) estimates of the fixed effects along with their Wald-Type confidence intervals; 2) a generalized I² value and I² values for each nesting level of the random terms (“I^2 for Multilevel and Multivariate Models [The metafor Package]” 2018) ); and 3) pseudo-R² values, defined as (sigma²random-effects model – sigma²mixed-effects model)/sigma²random-effects model (Raudenbush 2009).
+For all analyses we report 1) estimates of the fixed effects along with their standard errors; 2) pseudo-R² values (nakagawa shielzeth) 3) LRT results

 ### 4. Package information